BrightspaceUI/core/components/button/README.md

 ## Toggle Button [d2l-button-toggle]

 The `d2l-button-toggle` element is a container for buttons that toggle a `pressed` state.
+The component will automatically show or hide the buttons and manage focus based on the `pressed` state.
 Simply place a `d2l-button-icon` or `d2l-button-subtle` element in each of the `not-pressed` and `pressed` slots.
+Each button should describe the state and action the user can take.

 <!-- docs: demo code properties name:d2l-button-toggle sandboxTitle:'Toggle Button' -->
 ```html